-Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

-- If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
-Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
-If we decide to appeal, it will go to a Level 4 appeal. - If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 appeal request with any accompanying documents.
-We may wait for the Level 4 appeal decision before authorizing or providing the medical care in dispute. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over.
+Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal governm give you an answer. ent will review your appeal and appeals process m or says yes to your appeal, the ision at a Level 2 appeal, we have the I. If we decide to appeal, it will go to a to appeal, we must authorize or provi ter receiving the Administrative Law J ide you with the medical care within 60 ludge's or attorney adjudicator's with any accompa ppeal the decision, we will send you a canying documents.
+We may wait for to oviding the medical care in dispute. □If the Administrativ process may or ma or says no to your appeal, the appeals ☐ If you decide to a over. accept this decision that turns down y our appeal, the appeals process is